 The study of music at Williams is essentially a three-fold program, including studies in the liberal arts, training in basic musicianship, and specialized courses pertaining to each degree.
-The liberal arts requirements include general education in the humanities, history, the social and natural sciences, Christian Ministries, and health and physical education.
-The core of the music program is musicianship: applied music, ensemble experience, music literature and history, music education, conducting, and four semesters each of music theory and aural skills (ear training).
+The liberal arts requirements include general education in the humanities, the social and natural sciences, Christian Ministries, and physical education.
+The core of the music program is musicianship -- i.e., private lessons, ensemble experience, music literature and history, music education, conducting, and four semesters of music theory.

-Williams offers three degrees in music: a Bachelor of Arts in Music, a Bachelor of Arts in Church Music, and a Bachelor of Science in Education: Choral Music K-12.
-The Bachelor of Arts in Music includes a non-music minor in related fields.
-The Bachelor of Arts is the degree for students who wish to combine music and another field, such as psychology, business, Christian Ministries, or English as a minor.
+Williams offers three degrees in music: a Bachelor of Arts in Music, a Bachelor of Arts in Church Music, and a Bachelor of Science in Education: Music K-12.
+The Bachelor of Arts in Music includes a non-music minor which allows for more extensive study in related fields.
+The Bachelor of Arts is the degree for students who wish to combine music and another field, such as psychology, business, Christian Ministries, or English, by electing the second field as a minor.
 The Bachelor of Arts in Church Music prepares a student to enter graduate school, seminary, or a church music vocation.
-The Bachelor of Science in Education: Choral Music K-12 includes course work in education and culminates with student teaching the last semester.
+The Bachelor of Science in Education: Music K-12 involves course work in education as well as in music with student teaching the last semester.
 It emphasizes a choral/vocal track and prepares a student for a career in K-12 music education immediately following graduation.

-All prospective music majors must audition/interview with the music faculty in their proposed principal applied area, (e.g., voice, piano, or other area).
-It is the responsibility of the student to contact the music department to arrange for an audition/interview.
+All prospective music majors must have audition/interviews with the music faculty in their proposed principal applied area, (e.g., voice, piano, or other area).
+It is the responsibility of the student to contact the respective faculty member in the applied area to arrange for an audition/interview.

-A Music Diagnostic Exam will be given to all entering music students to facilitate proper placement in music theory, applied music, and ensembles.
-At the completion of the four-semester music theory sequence, music majors must pass an upper-level music theory examination consisting of two parts: (1) a comprehensive written exam; and (2) a listening and score study exam.
+A newly redesigned Music Diagnostic Exam, along with an audition, will be given to all entering music students to facilitate proper placement in music theory, applied music, and ensembles, as well as to determine scholarship awards.
+At the completion of the four-semester music theory sequence, music majors must pass an upper-level music theory examination consisting of two parts: (1) a comprehensive written exam; and (2) a listening and score study exam

-Before a music major may qualify for graduation, a piano proficiency requirement must be satisfied.
-All students pursuing the degree Bachelor of Science in Education: Choral Music K-12 must take a minimum of four semester hours of piano which may be declared as either a principal or secondary applied area.
+Before a music major may qualify for graduation, a proficiency requirement in piano must be satisfied.
+This exam must be taken no earlier than the end of the semester in which the minimum requirement for piano will be completed.
+All students pursuing the degree Bachelor of Science in Education: Music K-12 must take a minimum of four semester hours of piano which may be declared as either a principal or secondary applied area.

-All students wanting to register for applied music (private lessons) must have the permission of the instructor.
+All students wanting to register for applied music must have the permission of the instructor.
 The instructor will accept music majors/minors first and non-music major/minors as instruction time is available.
 An applied music fee will be assessed each semester of applied study.
 (See the "Financial Information" section in the current catalog.)

-All students taking applied music are required to take a jury examination at the end of each semester of study.
+All students (music majors/minors as well as non-majors/minors) taking applied music are required to take a jury examination at the end of each semester of study.
 Students will also be required, at the request of the instructor, to appear in at least one general recital performance each semester of applied study.